-Having the right car insurance and understanding how it works are key to having a comfortable and enjoyable trip.
+Having the right car insurance and understanding how it works, for example when you may require sr22 insurance, are key to having a comfortable and enjoyable trip.
 Many travelers who hop into their car and take off without looking into their car insurance first often find out there’s a problem the hard way.

 People can avoid a lot of headaches if they take a second look at their car insurance before leaving town.
 Here are some important things people should know about car insurance on a road trip.

 Road trips are better with friends and family, in part because people can take turns behind the wheel.
 However, accidents can happen even to the most careful.
 Many insurance policies list the insured person and a spouse or driving age child and may also list excluded drivers.
 These are drivers who are not covered by the insurance policy even if they are driving the car.
 If they are driving on a road trip and an accident happens, the insurance company may not pay for damages.

 If someone not listed on the policy is driving when there is an accident, generally, the car insurance attaches to the car.
 This means that the policy that covers that car is the first policy tapped for any damages.
 The insurance policy of the driver would come after that.

 Renting a car is a great way to add fun and comfort to a road trip, but it does require rental insurance.
 Some car insurance companies, like Allstate, offer travel insurance.
 The type of rental insurance a person needs to buy will depend on the amount of car insurance they already have.

 Most rental companies offer several different components of rental insurance to protect against damages to the rental car and personal injury.
 Some also provide insurance to cover the personal items in the vehicle.
 This insurance is a set amount paid per day of rental.

 Minimum Laws Vary